Pseudo-Riemannian manifolds with recurrent spinor fields: introduction

+In \cite{Fr}, Th.\,Friedrich considered Equation \eqref{recs} on a Riemannian spin manifold with $\theta$ being a real-valued 1-form.
+He proved that this equation implies that the Ricci tensor is zero and $d\theta=0$.
+Below we will see that this statement does not hold for Lorentzian manifolds.
+Example 1 from \cite{Fr} provides a solution $s$ to \eqref{recs} with $\theta={\rm i}\omega$, $d\omega\neq 0$ for a real-valued 1-form $\omega$ on the compact Riemannian manifold $(M,g)$ being the product of the non-flat torus $T^2$ and the circle $S^1$.
+In fact the recurrent spinor field $s$ comes from a locally defined recurrent spinor field on the non-Ricci-flat K\"ahler manifold $T^2$ existing by Theorem~\ref{Th1} below.

-The spinor bundle $S$ of $(M,g)$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ admits non-vanishing recurrent spinor fields in a neighborhood of each point such that these fields are proportional on the domains of their intersections.
+The spinor bundle $S$ of $(M,g)$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ admits non-vanishing recurrent spinor fields in a neighborhood of each point such that these fields are proportional on the intersections of the domains of their definitions.
 In the present paper we study some classes of pseudo-Riemannian manifolds $(M,g)$ whose spinor bundles admit parallel 1-dimensional complex subbundles.

-In Section \ref{secR} we prove that if the spinor bundle of an indecomposable Riemannian spin manifold $(M,g)$ admits a parallel 1-dimensional complex subbundle, then either $(M,g)$ is a non-Ricci-flat K\"ahlerian manifold, or it admits a parallel spinor.
-Moreover, the spinor bundle of any indecomposable non-Ricci-flat K\"ahlerian spin manifold admits exactly two parallel 1-dimensional complex subbundles.
-Next, any simply connected complete Riemannian spin manifold whose spinor bundle $S$ admits a parallel 1-dimensional complex subbundle is a product of a non-Ricci flat K\"ahlerian spin manifold and of a Riemannian spin manifold admitting a parallel spinor.
+In Section \ref{secR} we prove that if the spinor bundle of a locally indecomposable Riemannian spin manifold $(M,g)$ admits a parallel 1-dimensional complex subbundle, then either $(M,g)$ is a non-Ricci-flat K\"ahlerian manifold, or it admits a non-zero parallel spinor field.
+Moreover, the spinor bundle of any locally indecomposable non-Ricci-flat K\"ahlerian spin manifold admits exactly two parallel 1-dimensional complex subbundles.
+Next, any simply connected complete Riemannian spin manifold with not irreducible holonomy algebra whose spinor bundle $S$ admits a parallel 1-dimensional complex subbundle and does not admit any non-zero parallel spinor field is a product of a non-Ricci flat K\"ahlerian spin manifold and of a Riemannian spin manifold admitting a parallel spinor field.

-In Section \ref{secL} we prove that the spinor bundle of an $n+2$-dimensional simply connected indecomposable Lorentzian spin manifold $(M,g)$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ admits a parallel distribution of isotropic lines, i.e. its holonomy algebra $\g$ is contained in the parabolic subalgebra $\simil(n)=(\Real\oplus\so(n))\zr\Real^n\subset\so(1,n+1)$, and the subalgebra $\h=\pr_{\so(n)}\g\subset\so(n)$ preserves a 1-dimensional complex subspace in the spinor module $\Delta_n$.
+In Section \ref{secL} we prove that the spinor bundle of an $n+2$-dimensional simply connected locally indecomposable Lorentzian spin manifold $(M,g)$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ admits a parallel distribution of isotropic lines, i.e. its holonomy algebra $\mathfrak{g}$ is contained in the parabolic subalgebra